Jimmy Butler NBA Playoffs Player Props: Heat vs. Celtics

 Jimmy Butler Insights vs. the Celtics

-- Butler is responsible for taking 12.7% of his team's field goal attempts this season with 13.9 per game.
+- Butler is responsible for attempting 12.7% of his team's field goal attempts this season with 13.9 per game.

-- He's taken 1.6 threes per game, or 3.6% of his team's shots from beyond the arc this season.

 - Butler's opponents, the Celtics, have a middling offensive tempo, ranking 16th in the NBA with 101.9 possessions per game, while his Heat rank 29th in possessions per game with 99.2.

-- On defense, the Celtics have given up 111.4 points per game, which is fourth-best in the league.
+- On defense, the Celtics have conceded 111.4 points per game, which is fourth-best in the league.

-- The Celtics allow 44 rebounds per contest, ranking 18th in the NBA.
+- The Celtics are the 18th-ranked squad in the NBA, giving up 44 rebounds per game.

+- In terms of assists, the Celtics are ranked second in the league, allowing 23.1 per contest.

-- The Celtics concede 23.1 assists per game, second-ranked in the NBA.
+- Looking at 3-pointers, the Celtics have given up 11.6 makes per game, fifth in the NBA.

-- The Celtics allow 11.6 made 3-pointers per contest, fifth-ranked in the league.

 Jimmy Butler vs. the Celtics